Courses/Events

 Course Structure and Schedule:

 The typical Part C course structure is 1 or 2 sessions online followed by 2 or 3 days in a clinic setting.
-Each course may vary slightly.
-Sessions 1 and 4 are typically held online (typically on a Tuesday or Wednesday evening starting at 4pm through until 9pm) and taught live by the course instructor.
-Sessions 2 and 3 are typically held in a clinic setting or depending on the course, they may be held online.
-Sessions 2 and 3 typically run 8am until 5pm on a Saturday and Sunday.
-From time to time a fully online Part C course may be offered.
+Courses can vary depending on the available access to the hosting clinic facilities.
+Sessions 1 and 2 are typically taught live online by the course instructor.
+Sessions 3 and 4 are typically held in a clinic setting or depending on the course, they may be held online.
+Sessions 1 and 2 typically take place 1 or 2 weeks before Sessions 3 and 4.
+Please see below for some typical course schedules.
 Fully online courses require the registrant to recruit an asymptomatic patient model for the pratical sessions.
 Please read the individual course description for further details.

 Total Course: 28 hours